mvitez/thnets/README.md

 Changes every occurrence of SpatialConvolution in the network to SpatialConvolutionMM (nn_on=1) or viceversa (nn_on=0).
 SpatialConvolutionMM module swith padW or padH different of 0 will not be changed, as the SpatialConvolution module does not support them.

+### THNETWORK *THCreateCudaNetwork(THNETWORK *net)

+Create a new network from the given network.
+The new network will use CuDNN.

 ### int THProcessFloat(THNETWORK *network, float *data, int batchsize, int width, int height, float **result, int *outwidth, int *outheight)